These simple Thanksgiving side dishes are quick and easy to make for Thanksgiving Dinner and travel well when you need a dish to pass.

 I think some Thanksgiving dishes can be heavy tasting, so a break from the same-0ld dishes can be a welcome reprieve.
 Take this Caprese Salad recipe.
 It offers fresh taste without being overpowering.
 I like to add a drizzle of olive oil and a bit of aged balsamic vinegar, along with fresh basil when I share it with my guests.
 Delicioso!

-For more great Thanksgiving recipes and ideas, be sure to check out my Pinterest Board: Thanksgiving Ideas from Wisconsin Homemaker.
+For more great Thanksgiving recipes and ideas, be sure to check out Wisconsin Homemaker’s Recipe Section.